 Now, please don’t get me wrong.
 I’m not saying that TGM is not a good solution, I’m constantly using it myself, but:

-• It replicates a separate page, outside of the plugins list page, for plugin activation, installation, etc. Duplicating features is not a WordPress thing, always use WordPress functionality and features first, if available.
+- It replicates a separate page, outside of the plugin list page, for plugin activation, installation, etc. Duplicating features is not a WordPress thing, always use WordPress functionality and features first, if available.

 Let’s find a real solution and build it!

 My honest desire is to take this subject to the next level of conversation and implementation as well.
-As you may know, the plugins and themes relationship is already a big deal in the WordPress ecosystem, but now I guess it became a true requirement.
+As you may know, the plugins and themes relationship is already a big deal in the WordPress ecosystem, but now I guess it has become a true requirement.

 Every guideline tells us explicitly to separate features from view, even if we talk about Codex, Envato, wordpress.org they all sing the same song: keep out functionality from view/template.

-• Soil plugin where they ask modules with this function.
+- Soil plugin where they ask for modules with this function.

-Here’s the place where I recommend to dig deeper.
+Here’s the place where I recommend digging deeper.
 This functionality can help us see which plugins can work nicely with the active theme, and which not.
-Maybe something like this could make the trick:
+Maybe something like this could do the trick:

 add_theme_support('my_recommended_plugin_slug');